ArpitaHaldar/IMDb-Data-Analysis/README.md

 ## Important answers were provided by this project to questions such as:

 1. Which are the top 10 countries that produce movies?
-2. What are the top 5 budget movie genres?
+2. What are the top 5 budgets for movie genres?
-3. What are the top 5 profitabel movies?
+3.What are the top 5 profitable movies?
-4. Which country had the lowest IMDb scores?
+4. Which countries had the lowest IMDb scores?
 5. What is the total number of movies in both color and black and white?
 6. What are the top 10 languages for movie production?